sematext/docs/docs/integration/kubernetes-audit-integration.md

 That’s it.
 You’re now shipping Kubernetes Audit logs to Sematext Logs for safekeeping.

 ![](https://sematext.com/wp-content/uploads/2020/03/apps.sematext.com_ui_k8saudit.png)

+If you are not using the Dynamic Backend, then you can set up the Log Backend.

 ### Kubernetes Audit Log Backend
 You need to enable audit logs only on the master nodes.
 First of all you need to create a policy to specify what will be recorded.
 A good example of the `audit-policy.yaml` file is the audit profile below from the official Kubernetes docs.